kalviumcommunity/Eloria_AI/Readme.md

-# Elria AI
+# Eloria AI

-**Elria AI** is an AI-powered story creation chatbot.
+**Eloria AI** is an AI-powered story creation chatbot.
-Users provide a plot idea, short notes, or a few lines of inspiration, and Elria AI transforms them into engaging, fully-developed stories.
+Users provide a plot idea, short notes, or a few lines of inspiration, and Eloria AI transforms them into engaging, fully-developed stories.
 It allows interactive editing, letting users modify tone, genre, or plot elements mid-story.

 ---